Jim Risch: 2021 storming of the United States Capitol

 On May 28, 2021, Risch abstained from voting on the creation of an independent commission to investigate the 2021 United States Capitol attack.

 Veteran Affairs

 On August 2, 2022, Risch was one of only 11 senators to vote against the Promise to Address Comprehensive Toxics (PACT) Act, a bill to expand VA health care and benefits for veterans exposed to burn pits and other toxic substances.

+Fiscal Responsibility Act of 2023

+Risch was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.